-- 1. Rules of debate at meetings
+1. Rules of debate at meetings 3

-- 2. Disorderly conduct at meetings
+2. Disorderly conduct at meetings 5

-- 3. Meetings generally
+3. Meetings generally 5

-- 4. Committees and sub-committees
+4. Committees and sub-committees 7

-- 5. Ordinary council meetings
+5. Ordinary Council meetings 9

-- 6. Extraordinary meetings of the council and committees and sub-committees
+6. Extraordinary meetings of the Council and committees and sub-committees 11

-- 7. Previous resolutions
+7. Previous resolutions 11

-- 8. Voting on appointments
+8. Voting on appointments 11

-- 9. Motions for a meeting that require written notice to be given to the Proper Officer
+9. Motions for a meeting that require written notice to be given to the Proper Officer 11

-- 10. Motions at a meeting that do not require written notice
+10. Motions at a meeting that do not require written notice 12

-- 11. Handling confidential or sensitive information
+11. Handling confidential or sensitive information 13

-- 12. Draft minutes
+12. Draft minutes 13

-- 13. Code of conduct and dispensations
+13. Code of conduct and dispensations 14

-- 14. Code of conduct complaints
+14. Code of conduct complaints 15

-- 15. Proper Officer
+15. Proper Officer 15

-- 16. Responsible Financial Officer
+16. Responsible Financial Officer 17

-- 17. Accounts and accounting statements
+17. Accounts and accounting statements 17

-- 18. Financial controls and procurement
+18. Financial controls and procurement 18

-- 19. Handling staff matters
+19. Handling staff matters 19

-- 20. Responsibilities to provide information
+20. Responsibilities to provide information 20

-- 21. Responsibilities under Data Protection legislation
+21. Responsibilities under Data Protection Legislation (Below is not an exclusive list).
+20

-- 22. Relations with the press/media
+22. Relations with the press/media 21

-- 23. Execution and sealing of legal deeds
+23. Execution and sealing of legal deeds 21

-- 24. Communicating with District and County or Unitary councillors
+24. Communicating with District and County or Unitary Councillors 21

-- 25. Restrictions on councillor activities
+25. Restrictions on Councillor activities 22

-- 26. Standing orders generally
+26. Standing orders generally 22